frederic-perez/AmE-dictionary/data/dictionary.md

 __cache<sup>1</sup>__ _n_ :two::mega: A secret store of valuables or money. _Syn_ hoard, stash _In case of an emergency, I have a small cache of money and weapons hidden in the shed._
 __cache<sup>2</sup>__ _v_ :mega:
 __cachet__ _n_ :three: A special quality that makes people admire someone or something, or makes people want to have something. _Sporty cars haven’t lost their cachet._
+__cachexia__ _n_ Weight loss, wasting of muscle, loss of appetite, and general debility that can occur during a chronic disease.
 __cachinnate__ _vi_ :six: To laugh hard, loudly, or convulsively; guffaw.
 __cack-handed__ _adj_ /kak-HAN-did, KAK-han-/ __1__ Clumsy; awkward. __2__ Left-handed.
 __cackel__ _v_ __1__ To utter a shrill, broken cry, as of a hen. __2__ To laugh in a shrill, broken manner. __3__ To chatter noisily. __4__ To express with a cackling sound: _They cackled their disapproval._